-1.1 Passive Assessment Picking up on Obvious Tree Risk Features you can't help but notice 3 Passive Assessment is simply picking up on Obvious Tree Risk Features you can't help but notice as you got about your daily routine.
-Passive Assessment is our most valuable risk management tool.
-We carry it out in all zones of use, day in day out.
+3 Passive Assessment is simply picking up on Obvious Tree Risk Features you can't help but notice as you go about your daily routine.
+Passive Assessment is our most valuable risk management asset because we carry it out in all zones of use, day in day out, at no additional cost.

-1.2 Active Assessment | Basic > Detailed > Advanced Trained assessors looking to find risks that might not be Acceptable or Tolerable 4 Active Assessment is where we have trained assessors looking for risks that might not be Acceptable or Tolerable.
+1.2 Active Assessment | Basic > Detailed > Advanced

+4 Active Assessment is where we have trained assessors looking for risks that might not be Acceptable or Tolerable.
 Active Assessment has 3 levels to it that increase in depth of evaluation.
 The 3 levels are, Basic > Detailed > Advanced.
 We carry out Active Assessment in Zones of High Confluence every 5 years.

-1.3 Risk objectives & Risk ratings Risk ratings are as easy to understand as traffic lights
+1.3 Risk objectives & Risk ratings

-5 VALID has applied 'ISO 31000 - Risk Management' and the 'Tolerability of Risk Framework' (ToR) to tree risk-benefit management and assessment, which we've adopted.
+- 5 VALID has applied 'ISO 31000 Risk Management' and the 'Tolerability of Risk Framework' (ToR) to tree risk-benefit management and assessment, which we've adopted.
 In ISO risk terms, our 'objectives' are to grow, maintain, and conserve trees because of the many benefits they give us that we need.
 And, to manage the risk from tree failure to an Acceptable or Tolerable level.
-We have four easy-to-understand traffic light coloured risk ratings to show how we'll manage the risk.
-Red Not Acceptable risks will be reduced to an Acceptable level Amber Not Tolerable risks will be reduced to an Acceptable level, but with a lower priority than red Not Acceptable risks Tolerable risks will not be reduced but may require an increased Amber frequency of assessment than green Acceptable risks Green Acceptable risks will not be reduced
+We have four easy-tounderstand traffic light coloured risk ratings to show how we'll manage the risk. - Red Not Acceptable risks will be reduced to an Acceptable level - Amber Not Tolerable risks will be reduced to an Acceptable level, but with a lower priority than red Not Acceptable risks - Amber Tolerable risks will not be reduced but may require an increased frequency of assessment than green Acceptable risks - Green Acceptable risks will not be reduced